AdiOs46/zomato-resto-scraper/README.md

 ## Features

-- Scrapes top-rated restaurants from Swiggy for given dish URLs.
+- Scrapes top-rated restaurants from Zomato for given dish URLs.
 - Uses Selenium to handle dynamic loading and scrolling.
 - Stores the URLs of the top 5 restaurants for each dish in a text file.